 Before the bill was signed, online databases that collect and post mugshots could charge people fees to have it taken down.
 If multiple websites posted a mugshot of an individual, it could easily cost hundreds or thousands of dollars to have the mugshot removed from all sources and their reputation restored.
 This is no longer the case.
+A new law implemented in 2018 aims to make it easier to remove online mugshots.
 The bill signed by Governor Scott makes it illegal for online databases to charge or solicit a fee for the removal of mugshots.
 As the bill states, refusing or failing to remove an arrest booking photograph is now to be considered a direct violation of Florida’s trade practice laws.

 (You can review the bill in full by clicking here and visiting the Florida Administrative Code & Florida Administrative Register website.)

-Is there an arrest booking photograph of you on the internet that you would rather not see?
-You can send a petition for its removal to the online database that has posted it.
+If you have a mugshot photo hosted on a website based in Florida, you can send a request for the website to take it down immediately.
+Failure to comply will lead to the penalties described in the new law for the hosting company, but if the company’s base is outside of Florida you cannot rely on the new law to have your photo removed free of charge.
 You need to follow specific instructions when creating your petition, which will be sent through traditional mail.
 Despite the signing of the new bill, online databases may still be able to keep a mugshot posted if there are flaws in the petition.

 You can remove the guesswork from your petition by teaming up with a Hollywood criminal defense attorney from Fischer Redavid PLLC.
 We are a highly-experienced, sharply-focused team of legal professionals dedicated to getting things done right the first time.
 Contact us today for more information about our criminal defense legal services.